JonAbrams/SpaceAce/README.md

 * space(keyName: string): Returns a callback function that will change the specified keyname when called with a parameter.
 If the parameter is an _event_, the event’s target’s value will be used, and `event.preventDefault()` will automatically be called for you.
 Consider this _simple event handling_.
 * space(action: function): Returns a callback function that will in-turn call the given action.
 See the **Actions** section below for more!
 Consider this _advanced event handling_.
-* space(mergeObj: object): **Immediately** calls subscribers with a cloned version of the space, with _mergeObj_ recursively applied.
-If the space is a list, it won’t merge, it will replace.

 ### Actions